vertica/VerticaPy/EXAMPLE.md

-It is possible to extract from the 'name' the title of the passengers.
-Let's now look at the 'cabins'.
+We can extract from the 'name' the title of the passengers.

+Let's move on to the 'cabins' column.

 ```python